ShrekBytes/fast-dashboard/README.md

 **Features:** Clock • Weather • Search • Bookmarks • To-Do • RSS • Service Monitoring

 A lightweight, stripped-down version of [Glance](https://github.com/glanceapp/glance).
-Glance is more feature-rich and definitely better, but this one is faster and minimal.
+Glance is more feature-rich and definitely better, but this one is just fast and minimal.

 ![DASH-DASH-DASH Preview](quick-start/screenshots/preview.png)